wacevedo76/vimwiki/RHCSA.md

                              | * Logical volumes - They layer at which a file system is created
                              |
                              | **Note**: It is a good idea to avoid logical volumes
-                             |       from spanning from spanning multiple physical
+                             |       from spanning multiple physical volumes;
-                             |       volumes; if one of the physical volumes breaks,
+                             |       if one of the physical volumes breaks, all
-                             |       all of the file on the LVM file system will
+                             |       of the files on the LVM file system will
                              |       become inaccessible.
                              |
   **LVM Features**               | * Volumes are no longer bound to the resctrictions of
                              |   physical hard drive.
                              | * Volume groups can be easily extended by adding a new
-                             |   physical volume if aditional storage space is needed
+                             |   physical volume if additional storage space is needed
                              | * Logical volums can also be reduced if the file system
                              |   on the volume supports the feature
                              | * LVM supports snapshots
                              | * Failing hardware can be replaced easily.
                              |
-  **Creating LVM Logical**       | Creating LVM Logical volumes involves creating the three **Volumes**                    | layesr in the LVM architecture.
+  **Creating LVM Logical**       | Creating LVM Logical volumes involves creating the three **Volumes**                    | layers in the LVM architecture.
                              | * Convert physical devices (disks, partitons) into
                              |   physical volumes (PVs)
                              | * Create the Volume group and assign PVs to it